Erin Stokes, Naturopathic Doctor, MegaFood Medical Director | April 2020

 Because Vitamin D deficiency is so widespread, it’s ideal to have your blood levels checked prior to conception, if possible.
 Many doctors are now routinely ordering Vitamin D along with other standard labs in pregnant women.
 Optimal levels of vitamin D support bone health in both mom and baby.* Vitamin D also supports immune health.* One of the best ways to get Vitamin D is through sun exposure, but this can be particularly challenging during short, dark days of fall and winter.
 Food sources of vitamin D include fish such as salmon, eggs, cheese, along with fortified foods like cow milk, dairy alternative plant based milks, and cereals.

-Even with a renewed focus on nutrition during pregnancy, it can be challenging to get all of the nutrients that you need from your diet alone.
+Even with a renewed focus on your nutritional needs during pregnancy, it can be challenging to get all of the nutrients that you need from your diet alone.
 This is where a prenatal multivitamin can play an important role.
 MegaFood Baby & Me 2™ combines optimal levels of iron, methylated folate and B12, B6, vitamin D and choline for healthy mood balance for moms-to-be,* and is formulated by award-winning integrative medical physician, Tieraona Low Dog, M.D.

 Interested in our full line of prenatal supplements?